ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/04-monitoring/_index.md

 kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```

-Expose your Grafana service at `grafana.monitoring` (port 80) through your interfaces and port 3000 to login remotely (using above secret):
+Expose your Grafana service (`grafana.monitoring`) in your cluster setup or port-forward to port `3000` locally:

 ```bash
 POD_NAME=$(kubectl get pods --namespace monitoring -l "app.kubernetes.io/name=grafana,app.kubernetes.io/instance=grafana" -o jsonpath="{.items[0].metadata.name}")
 kubectl --namespace monitoring port-forward $POD_NAME --address 0.0.0.0 3000
 ```

+You will need the admin credential to log into the web console (at `localhost:3000` if you're using port forwarding).

 > NOTE: take note of the Grafana's URL `grafana.monitoring`, which will be used when configuring StackGres Operator.

-The following script, will create a basic PostgreSQL dashboard against Grafana's API (you can change grafana_host to point to the remote location):
+The following script, will create a basic PostgreSQL dashboard using Grafana's API (you can change the `grafana_host` to point to your remote location):

 ```bash
 grafana_host=http://localhost:3000